 Finally, the tools exist to manage your people virtually.
 If Acme were to relax their in-office requirement they might be able to find more Drupal talent wherever it exists, which would allow them to grow their overloaded production team.
 Find the best talent where it exists.
 Lullabot is a fully distributed company, which means we can hire the best Drupal developers wherever they choose to live.
 Throwing inexperienced production staff—or worse yet, account managers—at your technical debt just because they’re the best you can find locally is not a reasonable solution.

-* Don’t overschedule your resources, the pursuit of efficiency can be the enemy of flexibility, retention, and sustainability. * Discipline your sales effort and make sure it matches your capacity * Consider a capacity report that shows your sales team exactly what they have to sell. * Hire talented people wherever they are, don’t limit yourself geographically.
+- Don’t overschedule your resources, the pursuit of efficiency can be the enemy of flexibility, retention, and sustainability.
+Discipline your sales effort and make sure it matches your capacity Consider a capacity report that shows your sales team exactly what they have to sell.

 We were ignoring the fundamental rule of risk mitigation: diversification.
 Portfolio theory 101 tells us that risk and reward are inextricably linked.
 Because humans like reward and abhor risk, we diversify.
 In financial terms, the risk is essentially volatility.
 Projects are inherently volatile, but they are differently volatile.
 By having multiple projects, an agency mitigates risk.
 Some projects will go great, others will drag you down, but having a healthy mix means a lower exposure to volatility in any particular direction.
 But why make it so complicated?
 Our ancestors walking out of the cave with two separate baskets of eggs knew this principle.
 It’s common sense.
 But we were intent on this figurative white whale, swayed by the collective excitement of doing something big and unparalleled.